maxperala/MFT-Public/README.md

 The app is getting close to release and all the main features are implemented.
 Even then, it is far from finished and there is still lots to do.

 * First on the agenda is **testing**.
 I have neglected this part big time.
 The reason for this is that I really wanted to provide a working prototype with **all features** in time for recruitment season this spring and doing **TTD** would have slowed me down significantly.
 In addition, the backend does not collect any **sensitive user data**, so bugs, while annoying, can't be that dangerous.
 This **does not mean** that I don't understand the importance of unit- or end-to-end-testing, and I will start working on implementing tests as soon as possible.

-* Gather the actual photographs and content that will be included in the first release version.
-I have focused on making the app functional before diving into this too deeply.
-The testing backend includes some example content.

 * The backend has some obvious inefficencies that I know of.
 For example, it makes a lot more database calls than necessary in some routes.
 I will fix this by completely refactoring how database actions are handled.